Suicide occurs when the pain exceeds the

 Resources for Coping

-2,000 people die each day throughout the world from self-inflicted means.
+Two thousand people die each day throughout the world from self-inflicted means.
 That constitutes 80 people an hour.
-By the time you complete this course 320 fathers, mothers, sons, daughters, or neighbors will have ended their life.
+By the time you complete this course, 320 fathers, mothers, sons, daughters, or neighbors will have ended their life.
 I am reminded of what an ICU nurse said to me one evening as I was on the unit to asses a patient who had attempted suicide, I just don’t know what to do with how I feel.
-I have three patients tonight two desperately trying to live that most likely won’t survive the next week and one previously perfectly healthy 32 year old father of two that tried to kill himself.
+I have three patients tonight two desperately trying to live that most likely won’t survive the next week and one previously perfectly healthy 32-year-old father of two that tried to kill himself.

 These statistics are believed to be grossly underestimated due to under-reporting.
 The reasons for under-reporting include:

 (1) Families or family physicians may hide evidence due to the stigma of suicide.
 Often families feel ashamed and guilty.
 Parents feel like failures.
-The physicians want to spare the family additional pain.
+The physicians want to spare additional family pain.

 (2) The determination of cause-of-death is made by local standards, which vary widely.
 The local police who are first on the scene, the coroner, the district attorney, they each have individual criteria by which they are evaluating a death.